Don’t snoop through your partner’s phone. Learn to sleuth instead

 An age-old debate surrounding phone snooping has been revived by the July breakup between JaNa Craig and Kenny Rodriguez, stars of the 2024 season of the reality dating show “Love Island USA.”

 “Discovering that someone you loved isn’t who you thought they were and that the relationship you thought you were building hasn’t been genuine since day one has been truly devastating,” Craig wrote in an Instagram story post confirming the split.
-Craig’s friend then took to Instagram to advise other women in relationships to “go thru your mans phone TODAY” if they had access.
-(Craig and Rodriguez haven’t confirmed the more specific details of their breakup.)
+Craig’s friend then took to Instagram to advise other women in relationships to “go thru your mans phone TODAY” if they had access and search for “keywords like ‘I don’t like black women, I thought I would get more money from this’” — potentially implying newly discovered racism and dishonest intentions for being in the relationship on Rodriguez’s part.
+(Craig and Rodriguez haven’t confirmed these implications nor the more specific details of their breakup.)

 Searching through someone’s phone may not be aligned with a person’s character and values, but they might have valid suspicions and no other way find the truth — so they look.